WebAssembly/wasi-keyvalue/keyvalue.md

 ----
 <h3>Functions</h3>
 <h4><a name="get"><code>get: func</code></a></h4>
-<p>Get the value associated with the key in the bucket.
-It returns a incoming-value
+<p>Get the value associated with the key in the bucket.</p>
-that can be consumed to get the value.</p>
+<p>The value is returned as an option.
+If the key-value pair exists in the
-<p>If the key does not exist in the bucket, it returns an error.</p>
+bucket, it returns ok with the value.
+If the key does not exist in the bucket, it returns ok with none.</p>
+<p>If any other error occurs, it returns an error.</p>
 <h5>Params</h5>
 <ul>
 <li><a name="get.bucket"><a href="#bucket"><code>bucket</code></a></a>: borrow&lt;<a href="#bucket"><a href="#bucket"><code>bucket</code></a></a>&gt;</li>